 The Company conducted a limited program of IP geophysics, VLF geophysics, and biogeochemical sampling on its WS and Toe properties in the Yukon.
 The work programs were filed for assessment credit to ensure the properties remain in good standing.
 The Company also expects to continue exploring for shear zone-hosted, bulk tonnage gold mineralization at the Engineer Mine, Gold Hill and Blind Creek properties in 2014.
-Exploration work will entail additional soil geochemical surveys and IP geophysics along the highly prospective Shear Zone "A", "B" and Happy Sullivan structures to further define gold targets for drill testing.
+Exploration work will entail additional soil geochemical surveys, geological mapping and prospecting along the highly prospective Shear Zone "A", "B" and Happy Sullivan structures, to further define gold targets for drill testing.
+Should the Company's financing efforts be successful in 2014, the Company may undertake a limited diamond drill program at Engineer Mine to test the 1.0 km X 0.5 km coincidental gold-in-soil, magnetic and resistivity anomalies for bulk-tonnage gold along Shear "A", immediately south of the mine workings.